Pnfowdar/optionsmatrix/README.md

-# Options Yield Matrix v11
+# Options Yield Matrix v12

 A Streamlit web application designed to visualize and analyze options data, focusing on yield potential and probability of profit (POP) for option selling strategies (Puts and Calls).
 It fetches data from `marketdata.app` and `yfinance`, providing interactive filtering and display capabilities.

 This version defaults to using the cost-effective **cached data feed** from `marketdata.app` for options chains, with an option to fetch **live data** on demand for individual tickers during market hours.
+Version 12 adds portfolio sizing controls to the Scanner, including AUD inputs, manual FX rate, allocation %, Supabase persistence, and new result columns for contracts and portfolio usage.

 ## Key Features